- Current Research

 Our prior work (Social SCAN) found that individuals with Posttraumatic Stress Disorder (PTSD) perceive facial stimuli as more trustworthy in comparison to trauma-exposed individuals without PTSD (Fertuck et al., 2016).
 Reading Faces extends this work by investigating the behavioral and neural mechanisms underlying trustworthiness perception among three groups: individuals with high posttraumatic symptoms, low posttraumatic symptoms, and individuals with no history of trauma exposure.
 A second aim of the Reading Faces project is to test the efficacy of an attentional learning task: can disruptions in social cognition related to PTSD improve with attentional training?
 While electroencephalography (EEG) is being recorded, participants in the laboratory rate faces and then complete an attentional training task.

-Social Emotions in co-occuring PTSD and alcohol misuse
+Social Emotions in co-occurring PTSD and alcohol misuse

 PTSD and alcohol misuse or alcohol use disorder co-occur at significantly high rates.
 Current treatments targeting PTSD with co-occurring alcohol misuse have primarily focused on extinguishing the feeling of fear associated with trauma and reducing the activation of the reward pathway in alcohol misuse.
 But the efficacy of these treatments have proven to be limited; active and control conditions often show similar outcomes.
 Social emotions—specifically the feelings of shame and guilt —have been identified as emotions prevalent in both PTSD and alcohol misuse.
 Unlike fear and disgust, social emotions arise from interpersonal contexts and require self-referential thinking.
 This project investigates the behavioral and neural mechanism of shame and guilt in a sample of individuals with comorbid PTSD and hazardous drinking.
 In a a laboratory session, we look at whether shame and guilt increases alcohol craving and posttraumatic symptoms while using EEG to identify neural signatures for shame and guilt.